smriti1312/Attendance_Tracker/README.md

 5. Match the encodings taken by Webcam with the images we have already stored for training the model, if it matches face will be recognized otherwise not.

+### INSTRUCTIONS TO RUN
+1. First Download or clone the project.
+2. Import the Project to your favorite IDE.
+3. Create a python environment.
+4. Install all the packages and libraries.
+5. Run the project using the Command prompt or your IDE Run Button.
+6. Click the link you got in your terminal and You are all set to go .